 If any of the six DoL requirements are not met the assessment process ends and the DoL cannot be authorised.
-The Supervisory authority need to adhere to the DoLS Code of Practice if a DoL is not granted including informing all relevant parties.
-The supervisory authority then also completes the relevant forms.
+The Supervisory Body will need to adhere to the DoLS Code of Practice if a DoL is not granted including informing all relevant parties.
+The Supervisory Body will complete the relevant forms.

-The supervisory authority will also provide copies of the Authorisation and assessments to all parties involved in the assessment process, including the managing authority, the relevant person's representative and the IMCA if they have been involved in the process.
+The Supervisory Body will also provide copies of the Authorisation and assessments to all parties involved in the assessment process, including the Managing Authority, the relevant person's representative and the IMCA if they have been involved in the process.